 You must have a Chime spending account or checking account to open a Chime savings account.
 The spending or checking account is free with no monthly fees or minimum balances and access to 38,000+ fee-free ATMs.
 You will be issued a Visa debit card.

-There is no physical checkbook needed, and pay bills via the Chime Checkbook feature.
-This checking account is an FDIC-insured deposit that can receive direct deposits, ACH transfers, authorized withdrawals, free peer-to-peer transfers and is compatible with Apple Pay, Google Pay, and Samsung Pay.
+No physical checkbook is needed, and you can pay bills via the Chime Checkbook feature.
+This checking account is an FDIC-insured deposit that can receive direct deposits, ACH transfers, authorized withdrawals, and free peer-to-peer transfers and is compatible with Apple Pay, Google Pay, and Samsung Pay.

 The Chime savings account pays .50% APY with no minimum or maximum balance requirements and automatic savings features.
 One feature rounds up transactions to the nearest dollar and puts the difference into your savings account.
-Another feature is you can automatically transfer a percentage of your paycheck directly into the savings account.
+Another feature is automatically transferring a percentage of your paycheck directly into the savings account.

 The main difference between these two is when it comes to saving money.
 SoFi keeps your checking and savings in one account, and Chime allows multiple separate accounts.
 Chime gives you a 0.50% APY on a savings account and 0% on checking.
 SoFi gives you 0.25% APY for both checking and savings.